hamzaadil56/RYH-Hackathon-Vultr-Track/README.md

 ### HiredMind

-This is an AI Powered Hiring Application that can handle all the steps involving the hiring process.
-This application will handle multiple AI Agents workflows to complete all the necessary steps involved in it.
+Our AI-powered hiring platform streamlines the entire recruitment process by orchestrating multiple AI agent workflows to ensure every step is completed seamlessly.

 ## Project Structure